Form 1042: Comparison with Forms 1099 and 1099-MISC

 Form 1099 is one of several IRS tax forms used to prepare and file an information return to report various types of income other than wages, salaries, and tips (for which Form W-2 is used instead).
 Form 1099-MISC is a variant of Form 1099 used to report miscellaneous income.
 As a general rule, if the person receiving the withholdable payment is a nonresident alien, Forms 1099 and 1099-MISC should not be used, and instead Form 1042-S should be used.

 One use of Form 1099 is for reporting gross rent on property.
 However, for example, if a property manager manages property owned by nonresident aliens, the manager must issue the nonresident alien owner a Form 1042-S, not a Form 1099.

 A common use of Form 1099-MISC is to report amounts paid by a business to a non-corporate US resident independent contractor for services.
 If the independent contractor is a nonresident alien, then the business must instead use Form 1042-S.

-It is important to note that Form 1042 is not merely the nonresident payee analogue of Form 1099.
+Form 1042 is not merely the nonresident payee analogue of Form 1099.
 There are a few important differences: